-- impermeable to both ionic and small solutes as well as proteins. - ✓ The ICF contains roughly two-thirds of the total body water or about 40% of total body weight. - ✓ The Extracellular Fluid (ECF) refers the total volume of fluid outside of cells. - ✓ The ECF is separated from the ICF by the plasma membrane of each cell which is impermeable to nearly all classes of solutes. - ✓ The ECF contains roughly one-third of the total body water or about 20% of total body weight. - ✓ The ECF is sub-divided into two other fluid compartments known as the

-- Interstitial Fluid and the Plasma.
-These compartments are separated by the vasculature. - ✓ ECF is found in blood, lymph, body cavities lined with serous (moistureexuding) membrane, cavities and channels of the brain and spinal cord, and in muscle and other body tissues - ✓ The ECF is primarily a NaCl and NaHCO3 solution.
+- ✓ The Extracellular Fluid (ECF) refers the total volume of fluid outside of cells. - ✓ The ECF is separated from the ICF by the plasma membrane of each cell which is impermeable to nearly all classes of solutes. - ✓ The ECF contains roughly one-third of the total body water or about 20% of total body weight. - ✓ The ECF is sub-divided into two other fluid compartments known as the Interstitial Fluid and the Plasma.
+These compartments are separated by the vasculature. - ✓ ECF is found in blood, lymph, body cavities lined with serous (moisture-exuding) membrane, cavities and channels of the brain and spinal cord, and in muscle and other body tissues - ✓ The ECF is primarily a NaCl and NaHCO3 solution.
 The Ionic Composition of ECF - ✓ Na+ 150 (mM), K+ 5 (mM), Cl- 110 (mM) - ✓ The ECF is distributed into three subcompartments: